msonen/miniFilter/README.md

 - **"Failed to open device"**: Run as Administrator; ensure driver is loaded (`fltmc`).
 - **"Failed to get message: 259"**: Normal when queue is empty (`ERROR_NO_MORE_ITEMS`); app retries.
 - **"Failed to get message: 170"**: Another `watchFlt.exe` instance is running; ensure only one runs.
-- **BSOD**: Shouldn’t occur with this design; if it does, enable Driver Verifier (`verifier /standard /driver driverFlt.sys`) and share bugcheck code.